esmero/archipelago-deployment/docs/windows.md

 - Some basic Unix/Terminal Skills
 - 2-4 Gbytes of RAM (4 Recommended)

+### Optional

+- [Install Github Desktop](https://desktop.github.com/).
+Ubuntu comes with Git by default, but for a more full-featured way to work with Github, you can install this application.

 Open the Docker Desktop app.
 The Docker service should start up automatically with a status showing when the service is up and running.

 Open an Ubuntu Terminal session (type `Ubuntu` in the Windows Start menu).